mtd1278/shell/README.md

 ### Paths

-In our example above, the user typed `ls` but the shell knew to execute the program `/bin/ls`.
-How does your shell know this?

-It turns out that the user must specify a **path** variable to describe the set of directories to search for executables; the set of directories that comprise the path are sometimes called the *search path* of the shell.
-The path variable contains the list of all directories to search, in order, when the user types a command.

 **Important:** Note that the shell itself does not *implement* `ls` or other commands (except built-ins).
 All it does is find those executables in one of the directories specified by `path` and create a new process to run them.